alcarinn/alcarinn.github.io/README.md

         <div class="col-lg-6 col-md-6 nopadding" style="color: #FFFFFF;">
             <div class="boxtext">
                 <h2> UDC </h2>
                 The Swiss People’s party (Union Démocratique du Centre in French) is a national-conservative, <b>right-wing</b> populist party.
-It’s the party with the more members in the Swiss parliament.
+It’s the party with the most members in the Swiss parliament.
 They fight for the preservation of Switzerland's political sovereignty (they are Eurosceptic) and are against mass immigration by making the asylum laws stricter.
 The party opposes governmental measures for environmental protection.
             </div>
         </div>